Postpartum Restrictions…What should I do and not do Dr. Jenn??

 One of the BEST things a pregnant or woman thinking about becoming pregnant can do, is see and pelvic floor PT.
 It can help you understand how your pelvic floor is currently functioning but also ways to help you with safety during your pregnancy, modifications for your workout routine, preparation for your delivery as well as immediate plans for you to do as soon as you return home with a brand new baby for those 1st 6 weeks until cleared by MD to return to the pelvic floor physical therapist.
 It is then, she can guide you even more specifically for YOUR needs, goals and recovery based on your findings postpartum and the affects your pregnancy had on your body.
 Everyone can be similar in some ways, but also very different in others.

-Depending on a patient’s pelvic floor strength, core strength pain, awareness, posture, weaknesses as well as if a patient has been diagnosed with diastasis recti, their plan and full return to physical activity may look a little different.
+Depending on a patient’s pelvic floor strength, core strength pain, hip strength, knee strength, back strength, awareness, posture, weaknesses as well as their degree of ab separation (diastasis recti) , their plan and full return to physical activity WILL ALL look a little different.

 However, I will share some general guidelines and restrictions for those active women that want to get back to doing everything they love ASAP.
 What you need to understand and I must highlight is the importance of proper tissue healing and why these restrictions should be in place.
 There is ALWAYS a reason.
 Pregnancy places a lot of stress on the human body in many ways unlike other events or injuries.
 On top of that, a childbirth is a traumatic event in so many ways that deeply affects the nerves, muscles, ligaments, and fascia in and around the pelvic floor.
 The muscles, nervous tissue, and connective tissue can all be damaged which changes the sensation, support and stability of the pelvis.
 Ligament laxity is also present still when a woman is breastfeeding.
 When stability is lost, more stress is placed in other areas including down on the pelvic floor increasing risk for prolapse, pelvic floor dysfunction, low back pain, hip pain, groin pain and even neck pain.